-Figure 1 of Mankin and Koelliker (2000).
-Originally published in Applied Engineering in Agriculture 16(2): 129-133.
 Reprinted with permission of the American Society of Agricultural and Biological Engineers, St. Joseph, MI.

 As the water moves through the soil, it dissolves salts and soluble nutrients.
 If and when the water reappears on the soil surface, those salts and nutrients arrive with the water and are deposited on the soil surface.
 Magnesium and sodium salts are often found in seep areas.
-Seep areas with high sodium salts must be managed carefully (Chapter 48).
+Seep areas with high sodium salts must be managed carefully (Chapter 19).
 Saline seeps can also have high nitrate-nitrogen concentrations.

-The excess water in the seep can prevent access by equipment and reduce the plant root effectiveness.
+The excess water in the seep causes can prevent access by equipment and reduce the plant root functioning.
 The salts interfere with water uptake and reduce or even prevent plant growth.
 Sodium salts can cause problems with the soil itself, reducing infiltration rates.
 Nitrate-nitrogen is a vital crop nutrient and can be used by growing plants.
-High nitrate concentration in these areas generally is not a concern unless it gains entry to a drinking water supply and causes nitrate-nitrogen concentrations in excess of the maximum contaminant level of 10 mg/L (ppm).
+High nitrate concentrations in these areas generally are not a concern unless it gains entry to a drinking water supply and causes nitrate-nitrogen concentrations in excess of the maximum contaminant level of 10 mg/L (ppm).

 Control of a saline seep starts in the recharge area.
 The precipitation that falls on the recharge area must be prevented from leaving the root zone.
 That is, the crop (vegetation) water use must be increased in the recharge area so water is used up before it can drain out the bottom of the root zone.
-Crop water use can be increased with greater cropping intensity.
-One strategy for increasing the cropping intensity is annual cropping instead of fallow.
+Crop water use can be increased by increasing the cropping intensity.
+Some strategies for increasing the cropping intensity include annual cropping instead of fallow.